hneth/unikn/README.md

 ### Demos

-Examples for using color palettes in graphs:
+Examples for using **unikn** color palettes and functions in graphs:

 ``` r
 # Using color palettes: